 Shop until you drop

 Rua 25 de Marco is the place to shop for bargain hunters!
 It is one of the busiest shopping markets in Sao Paulo, so the travel gurus at FlightHub suggest getting to the market early in the day, as the crowds begin to assemble by 10:00 am.
-With the high level of energy, the market is filled with sounds and smells that make it an experience that FlightHub thinks you’ll enjoy!
+With a high level of energy, the market is filled with sounds and smells that make it an experience that FlightHub thinks you’ll enjoy!

 If you’re looking for something a little more low-key and relaxed, then enjoy local antique and pop-up market around the MASP on Sunday!
 Watch as the area surrounding the museum transforms into an open market filled with handcrafted goodies and delicious foods for you to munch on!